t0mdd/pet-inventory/README.md

 # pet-inventory
-An inventory management app for my pet store
+An inventory management app for Bromborough Pet Store